DIY Wrap Bracelet or Necklace

 Step 10: Look like a Goddess!
 (Pfft, as if you didn’t already.)

-Once you reach your desired bracelet wrap length, you can wear it as a bracelet or a necklace, and if you’re feeling really fired up, you can obviously make a second one and have a matching necklace AND bracelet to rock your Valentine’s Day Vixen Vibe with pride!
+Once you reach your desired bracelet wrap length, you can wear it as a bracelet or a necklace, and if you’re feeling really fired up, you can obviously make a second one and have a matching necklace AND bracelet to rock with pride!

 We’d love to see your creations!
-Post a photo of what you created and share your ideas and questions in the comments below!
+Post a photo on social media of what you created and and tag us – @hellodragonflyfun!

 DIY Wrap Bracelet Shopping List and Tutorial